Blinken arrives in Egypt to shore up Gaza cease-fire efforts

 Abbas hopes to establish an independent state in all of the West Bank, Gaza and east Jerusalem — areas captured by Israel in the 1967 Mideast war.

-In a gesture to the Palestinians, Blinken on Tuesday announced plans to reopen the U.S. consulate in Jerusalem — an office that historically handled diplomatic outreach to the Palestinians.
+In a gesture to the Palestinians, Blinken on Tuesday announced plans to reopen a diplomatic office in Jerusalem that oversees outreach to the Palestinians.

-President Donald Trump downgraded the consulate and placed its operations under his ambassador to Israel when he moved the American Embassy to Jerusalem from Tel Aviv in 2018.
-The Jerusalem move infuriated the Palestinians, who claim Israeli-annexed east Jerusalem as their capital, and prompted them to sever most ties with the U.S.
+The Jerusalem consulate had been downgraded by President Donald Trump when he moved the U.S. Embassy to the holy city in 2018.
+The move infuriated the Palestinians, who claim Israeli-annexed east Jerusalem as their capital and prompted them to sever most ties with the U.S.

 Blinken also announced nearly $40 million in additional aid to the Palestinians.
 In all, the Biden administration has pledged some $360 million to the Palestinians, restoring badly needed aid that the Trump administration had cut off.